Signal Intelligence Regiment (KONA): Evaluation in the NAAS

 Reports of all the Companies, collated by the NAAS, gave a complete picture of the traffic intercepted during the day.
 The more important conclusions, i.e. those which had tactical value, deduced from traffic relations and content of messages, were collected in the daily Situation Report (Lagemeldung).
-The work of the NAAS hardly reflected in the Situation reports, as the intercept operator heard a great deal more than just enemy traffic he had been assigned to, and a greater percentage of all intercept traffic was no identified, the NAAS, had to deal necessarily with all the traffic of the Russian Armed Forces.
+The work of the NAAS was hardly reflected in the Situation Reports: because each intercept operator heard a great deal more than just the enemy traffic he had been assigned to monitor, and because the greater part of all intercept traffic was not identified, the NAAS had necessarily to deal with all the traffic of the Red Army.
 The card indexes had to bear on this problem.

 Comprehensive Research work which served to generalise and/or systematise the detailed evidence was carried on from the same point of view.
 Further material which served in identification included: